aaj005/cse15l-lab-reports/lab4.md

 `git add ListExamples.java`
 `git commit -m "tests pass"`
+`git push`

 This `git add` command adds a file to be committed, and the `git commit` command commits all files.
+The `git push` command sends all pending changes to the repository.